SebastianRaphael/Sebastian-K-R/README.md

 I am a ethical hacker certified by EC-council looking for opportunities in the cybersecurity field ,Also eagerly ready to learn as much as I can to increase my knowledge base about the different methodologies and tools employed in the cyber security field.

 #### Skills:
- 💻Linux / HTML / CSS
+ 💻Linux / HTML / CSS / Embedded C

  🐍Python